-The toddler seat should be secured to the passenger's seat with the lap/shoulder belt.
-You must use a locking clip with the lap/shoulder belt (see page 18).
+The preferred place to put a toddler seat is in the rear seat.
+Use the car's lap/shoulder belt to secure the seat to the car.
+You must use a locking clip with the car's lap/shoulder belt (see page 21).